How to choose a wedding venue

-Speaking of different rooms, will there be other weddings happening on the same day?
+Speaking of different rooms, will other weddings happen on the same day?

 What does that look like for you and your guests?

-We got married on a Tuesday at 11 am; we had the place to ourselves and were able to use unique spaces for the ceremony, mimosa hour, and reception.
+We got married on a Tuesday at 11 am; we had the place to ourselves and could use unique spaces for the ceremony, mimosa hour, and reception.

 If you’re getting married on a Saturday at 3 pm, you’re likely looking at 2 or 3 other weddings happening around the same time.

 Another thing to look at with all-inclusive packages is the decor.

 Depending on the venue’s supply, this could help your decision-making process.

 Are the tables sturdy and big enough to seat guests comfortably?